Kevin McClory

 Kevin O'Donovan McClory (8 June 1924 – 20 November 2006) was an Irish screenwriter, film producer, and film director.
+He was one of two associate producers (uncredited) for Around the World in 80 Days.
 McClory was best known for producing the James Bond film Thunderball and for his legal battles with the character's creator, Ian Fleming (later United Artists, Metro-Goldwyn-Mayer Pictures and Eon Productions).

-Early years
+Early life

 McClory was born in Dún Laoghaire, County Dublin, in 1924, to noted actor Thomas John O'Donovan McClory (stage name Desmond O'Donovan) and Winifrede (née Doran), a writer, teacher and actress.
-He suffered from dyslexia.
-McClory's ancestry goes back to the famous Brontë family.
-Elinor McClory was the mother of Patrick Prunty who changed his name to Bronte when he emigrated from Ireland to England in 1802.
-Patrick was the father of Emily, Anne, Charlotte, and Branwell Brontë.
-McClory's parents were actors and theatre producers in Ireland.
+Both parents were also theatre producers in Ireland.
+His ancestor Elinor McClory was the mother of Patrick Brontë, father of the literary Brontë sisters.
+Kevin McClory was dyslexic.

-Second World War
+Military service

 As a teenaged radio officer in the Norwegian Merchant Navy, McClory endured attacks by German U-boats on two different occasions.
 The first attack occurred on 20 September 1942 while he was serving aboard The Mathilda.
 A U-Boat surfaced and attacked the ship with heavy machine gun fire.
 The crew of the ship fired back, and the U-Boat retreated.
 The second attack occurred on 21 February 1943 when McClory was serving on the Norwegian tanker Stigstad, which was attacked by multiple U-boats when it was a part of Convoy ON 166.
 The ship sank, and McClory and the other survivors made it to a life raft.
 They survived in terrible conditions for two weeks and travelled more than 600 miles before being rescued off the coast of Ireland.
 Two seaman died on the raft, and a third died soon after they were rescued.
 McClory suffered severe frostbite and lost the ability to speak for more than a year after the incident.
 When he recovered his voice, he was left with a pronounced stammer.
 He served out the rest of the war in Britain's Royal Navy.